Ivan Ilyin: Ukraine

 Ilyin's chauvinistic views on Ukraine were typical of Russian White émigrés.
 Unlike Alfred Rosenberg, who was in favor of collaboration with the East Slavs against Bolshevism and offered them national independence, Ukrainian independence was anathema to him.
 In 1934, Ilyin stated he was "in no way sympathetic to either conversations or plans for the separation of Ukraine".
 He saw it as one of the reasons he lost his job at the institute.

-In 1938, in a small but significant article, Ilyin wrote: "Little Russia and Great Russia are bound together by faith, tribe, historical destiny, geographical location, economy, culture and politics", and predicted: "History has not yet said its last word".
+In 1938, in a short but significant article, Ilyin wrote: "Little Russia and Great Russia are bound together by faith, tribe, historical destiny, geographical location, economy, culture and politics", and predicted: "History has not yet said its last word".

 Ilyin disputed that an individual could choose their nationality any more than cells can decide whether they are part of a body.
-What Snyder actually said: "Social advancement was impossible because the political system, the social system, is like a body… you have a place in this body.
-Freedom means knowing your place."

-View on fascism
+Fascism

+An opponent of democracy from the right, from the 1920s Ilyin manifested his commitment to fascism in his writings, such as the series of essays Letters on Fascism.
+These essays were focused mainly on Italian fascism and the personality of Benito Mussolini, which Ilyin treated as heroic, and defended fascist dictatorship as a necessary bulwark to prevent a civil war in Italy.
+Ilyin's essays presented his own concept of Russian fascism, which he connected to the White movement, described by him as a global phenomenon of resistance to the "devil" of Bolshevism and termed as much "broader and deeper" than fascism; thus, fascism was a "method" of the global "White movement", in which the "White idea" gained the utmost "quality"; according to Ilyin, "Fascism is a beginning of service and sacrifice, not of proselytism, not of running and not of acquisition."
+Ilyin intended the ROVS to follow the path of Russian fascism promoted by him and noted that Russian fascism should be embodied in an organization of professional military men rather than a popular party due to the inability of the latter to achieve power in Russia.